rod-trent/Prompt_Refiner/README.md

 **NOTE:** This is a work in progress and your assistance is appreciated.
 Let's create something great together!

+_This tool is a first step in a longer, deeper capability where this refinement will eventually be automatic._

 ## Code

 Code here: https://github.com/rod-trent/GenAI_Prompt_Refiner/tree/main/Code